aomop/MacroIBI/README.md

 ## Contributing

-Contributions are welcome.
-For now, please contact Sam Swanson before submitting pull requests.
-TODO: add contribution guidelines.
+Ideas for new features are welcome!
+Please contact Sam Swanson before submitting a pull request.

-## Changelog

-TODO

 ## License